-The Drug Enforcement and Policy Center (DEPC) is funding a small research grant program for Ohio State faculty and graduate students.
+The Drug Enforcement and Policy Center (DEPC) invites Ohio State faculty and graduate students to submit proposals for funded research.
 DEPC grant program focuses on supporting academic research on issues related to the reform of criminal and civil laws prohibiting or regulating the use and distribution of traditionally illicit drugs.
 The Center supports scholarship that examines the impact of modern drug laws, policies and enforcement on personal freedoms and human well-being.

 Eric LaPlant, PhD candidate, Department of Sociology, The Ohio State University